 - Lighting: Balanced, bright, minimal shadows.

 - Appearance: Look professional.
 This does not mean wearing a suit, tie or formal dress (although you can), but just to make sure you look as presentable and professional as you can.
-Avoid sportswear such as sports T-shirts, tank tops, etc.
+Avoid sportswear such as T-shirts, tank tops, hats, caps, shorts, sweatpants (unless for physical education class), etc. If a microphone is needed for recording, avoid clunky headsets and use a clip-on mic instead.
+If you plan on recordings several lessons during the same day, consider changing your attire between lessons so that it does not seem like you rushed and prepared all the material in one day.

 - Personality: Be yourself.
 Speak directly to students, use direct eye contact.
 Do not be afraid to step out of your comfort zone in order to make the course engaging and fun.